ipdk-io/k8s-infra-offload/docs/setup.md

    sub-functions on ES2100), sets up the HugePages and starts infrap4d.
    The script supports infrastructure setup in two different modes.

    a.
-The split mode, where the inframanager runs on IPU ARM cores(remote end) while the infraagent runs on the host.
+The split mode on ES2100, where the inframanager runs on IPU ARM cores(remote end) while the infraagent runs on the host.
 In this mode, the communication channel between IPU ACC-ARM complex and host must pre-exist prior to execution of the script.
 This communication channel can be provisioned using node policy file